GlenKPeterson/Paguro/README.md

 New contributions should be made under the Apache 2.0 license whenever practical.
 I believe it is more popular, clearer, and has been better tested in courts of law.

+# Contributing

+If you submit a patch, please:
+ - Keep the changes minimal (don't let your IDE reformat whole files).
+ - Try to match the code style as best you can.
+ - Clearly document your changes.
+ - Update the unit tests to clearly and simply prove that your code works.
+ - It's a good idea to discuss proposed changes by opening an issue on github before you spend time coding.

-# Build from Source
+### Build from Source

-The [pre-built maven artifact](#maven-artifact) is the easiest way to use Paguro.
-Mose users do not need to build Paguro from source.
+The [pre-built jar file](https://search.maven.org/search?q=g:%22org.organicdesign%22%20AND%20a:%22Paguro%22) is the easiest way to use Paguro.
+Users typically only build Paguro from source to make a contribution, or to experiment with the source code.

 #### Prerequisites
 Paguro is usually built on Ubuntu 18.04 and later with `openjdk-11`, `git`, and `maven` installed from the official repositories.
+Being Java it should theoretically build with JDK 11+ on any system.

 ##### Environment Variables
 Depending on how you installed Java and Maven, you may need to set some of the following in your `~/.profile` file and reboot (or source that file like `. ~/.profile` from the command line you will use for the build).
 Or do whatever Windows does.
 If your tools are installed in different directories, you will have to fix the following:
 ```bash
 export JDK_HOME=/usr/lib/jvm/java-11-openjdk-amd64
 export JAVA_HOME=$JDK_HOME/jre